Drug Info FAQ: Part 2

-Could it Be Dangerous to Associate with People Who are Using Drugs If I am Not Using Them Myself?
+Is it Risky to Associate with People Who are Using Drugs if I am Not Using Them Myself?

 The other reason it is dangerous to hang out with drug-using people is that there are illegal activities going on.
 Even if you are not involved in them yourself, you run the risk of being arrested if the car you are in has drugs in it and is searched by the police or if you are in the home of a person who has drugs stashed in a closet when the police come.
 There are also crimes committed in the business of dealing drugs.
 For example, a person who owes money to a drug dealer may be beaten or killed and if you are nearby, you may also be harmed.

 Is it Safer to Use Prescription Drugs Recreationally Than to Abuse Street/Illicit Drugs?

 It is not safer to abuse prescription drugs than use street drugs.
 More than ten thousand people die from prescription painkiller abuse each year, more than the number who die from cocaine and heroin abuse combined.
 It is very easy to overdose on these drugs when they are used in an uncontrolled fashion or they may have a fatal effect on a person’s existing health condition.

 Why Do People Who Become Addicted Get into Such Terrible Condition?